Skip to main content

 Hot Weather

 Extreme heat can be deadly.
 Climate change will increase the number and intensity of very hot days.
 Nighttime temperatures may not drop low enough to give relief from the day’s heat.
 Below are resources to help you prepare for dealing with hot weather.
-Above all else, community is critical to preventing illness and death in the face of climate change.
-When it’s extremely hot, be sure to check on your friends, family and neighbors and share these resources with them.
+Above all else, community is critical to preventing illness and death when it's extremely hot.
+Be sure to check on your friends, family and neighbors, and share these resources with them.

 Find a place to stay cool